RobTillaart/HX711/README.md

 - A+/A-  uses gain of 128 or 64
 - B+/B-  uses gain of 32

 Colour scheme wires of two devices.
-Check the data sheet of your device!)
+Check the datasheet of your device!

 |  HX711 Pin  |  Colour dev 1   |  Colour dev 2   |
 |:-----------:|:---------------:|:---------------:|